• Product Introduction

 Lightweight Personal Blog Site

 For beginners, students, and content creation novices, a lightweight personal blog site is an ideal choice.
-This solution uses static site generators (such as Next.js, Hexo) with no need for a database or complex backend.
-Simply manage Markdown files to publish content, offering extremely low setup and maintenance thresholds.
-It's suitable for recording growth, life, and study notes.
+This solution uses static site generators like Next.js or Hexo, with no need for a database or complex backend.
+Simply manage Markdown files to publish content, making setup and maintenance super easy.
+It's perfect for recording growth, life, and study notes.

 Feature-Rich Blog/Content Site

 For senior personal users or small teams with higher content management needs, a feature-rich blog/content site is more suitable.
 This solution combines a headless CMS (such as Contentful) with a static site generator (like Astro), supporting complex functions like multi-author collaboration, content classification, tags, rich media display, and multilingual capabilities.
-It enables long-term operation, diverse content formats, and flexible scalability, making it ideal for knowledge-based websites or blog projects requiring team collaboration.
+It makes long-term operation easy, offers diverse content formats, and provides flexible scalability, making it ideal for knowledge-based websites or blog projects requiring team collaboration.

 If your needs belong to a lightweight personal blog scenario, see the following steps to quickly build your own blog website.